BabyFnord/update_wekan/README.md

 ***If you decide to automate updates, check your logs in case of inconsistencies!***

-Automatic updates can set up with crond.
+Automatic updates can be set up with crond.
 Example: To run the script every night at 3:15 am, add this to your crontab:
 ```bash
 # Perform WeKan updates automagically with https://github.com/BabyFnord/update_wekan
 15 03 * * * $HOME/bin/update_wekan
 ```

-Read more about crontab options here [crontab.guru](https://crontab.guru/).
+Read more about crontab options at [crontab.guru](https://crontab.guru/).

 ## Contribute